-After the cyclone had passed, Council joined forces with local businesses and charities to feed the hundreds of SES volunteers that were housed at Pease Park during clean up and recovery.
+After the cyclone passed.
+Council had joined forces with local businesses and charities to feed the hundreds of SES volunteers that were housed at Pease Park during clean up and recovery.
 The SES responded to 4,700 calls for assistance during this period.
 As a community, we rebuilt and have become even more resilient.